-Getting revenue for your estate or letting agency is what it’s all about.
-Of course you do this by getting more property sellers & landlords on your books.
+Optimising your estate agent marketing to get more revenue for your estate or letting agency is what it’s all about.
+It’s vital to get more property sellers & landlords on your books.

 To get new leads, your estate agency’s marketing needs to be effective.
-Getting in front of leads, developing your brand and using the right promotion channels are key.
+Getting in front of leads, developing your brand and using the right promotional channels are key.

 Submitting guest posts to websites that attract a lot of property sellers and landlords is an excellent digital marketing tool to get leads.